Movatterモバイル変換

 Chicago is themost populous city in the U.S. state ofIllinois and in theMidwestern United States.
 Located on the western shore ofLake Michigan, it is thethird-most populous city in the United States, with a population of 2.74 million at the2020 census.
 TheChicago metropolitan area has 9.41 million residents and is thethird-largest metropolitan area in the country.
 Chicago is theseat ofCook County, thesecond-most populous county in the U.S.

 Chicago is an international hub for finance,culture, commerce, industry, education, technology, telecommunications, andtransportation.
 It has the largest and most diverse financederivatives market in the world, generating 20% of all volume incommodities andfinancial futures alone.O'Hare International Airport is routinely ranked among theworld's top ten busiest airports by passenger traffic, and the region is also the nation's railroad hub.
-The Chicago area has one of the highestgross domestic products (GDP) of any urban region in the world, generating $689 billion in 2018.Chicago's economy isdiverse, with no single industry employing more than 14% of the workforce.
+The Chicago area has one of the highestgross domestic products (GDP) of any urban region in the world, ranking sixth globally, generating over $919 billion in 2024.Chicago's economy isdiverse, with no single industry employing more than 14% of the workforce.
 (Full article...)

 Selected article